Shetler assault trial delayed until 2023

 Shetler suffered an eye injury after he was struck by a stun gun – and he has said police attacked him in retaliation for the death of Officer Lloyd Reed Jr.

-A trial was set to begin next week, but Westmoreland County Judge Megan Bilik-DeFazio granted a request to delay it.
+A trial on charges including aggravated assault was set to begin next week, but Westmoreland County Judge Megan Bilik-DeFazio granted a request to delay it.
 Jury selection is now set to begin Feb.
 6.

 Commented